Not really a baby, not quite a toddler: from 14-22 months is about the toughest time to be traveling with a little one (or at least so I’ve read).

 Before you even think about what to pack, you’ll want to make sure you have a good quality bag to put it in.
 I made the official switch from baby bag to backpack just after Evelyn’s first birthday.
 And while I miss having my crossbody bag at my side, it’s so much easier to carry the backpack and Evelyn in the ErgoBaby at the same time, leaving my hands free to move around our other luggage.
 You can find some great options for stylish, yet affordable, backpacks here!

 If you’re not into the whole backpack thing, this roomy weekender bag would also do the trick.

-This post contains affiliate links to products I love and recommend.
-Purchasing anything through these links help feed my blogging addiction (at no extra cost to you)!
-Thanks for your support!
+This post contains affiliate links to products we love and recommend.
+If you purchase anything through these links, we may receive a small commission (at no additional cost to you)!
+Thanks for supporting the blog in this way.

 Starting out with essentials, you’ll pack mostly the same stuff as for a baby, but slightly adapted if there’s no more bottles needed (woohoo!).
 I still always pack:

 - Diapers | I pack about 8-9 for a travel day (ours tend to be pretty long), and that includes plenty extra to be on the safe side.